tryomn/tryomn/README.md

 - 👋 Hi, I’m @tryomn
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning Web development with python
+- 🌱 I’m currently learning Web development with python.
-- 💞️ I’m looking to collaborate with anyone on any projects (OpenSource)
+- 💞️ I’m looking to collaborate with anyone on any projects.
 - 📫 How to reach me drop a message on +2348067543746.

 <!---